jansvoboda11/psr-router/README.md

 Routes can be registered in the `RouteCollection`.
 You have to provide the path definition and a handler (a string, a callback or whatever you like).
-If you plan to use the URI generator, you should also provide a name.
+If you plan to use the URI generator, you should also provide a name of the route.

 ```php
 $routes = RouteCollection::create();